nickuraltsev/finity/README.md

 ### Context

-A context object is passed to all entry, exit, and transition actions, guard conditions, and global hooks.
+A context object is passed to all entry, exit, and transition actions, guard conditions, async operations, and global hooks.

 #### Properties

 - `stateMachine` - The current state machine instance.
 - `event` - The name of the event.
 This property is only present when the state machine is handling an event.
 - `eventPayload` - The payload of the event.
 This property is only present when the state machine is handling an event that has a payload.
+- `result` - The async operation result.
+- `error` - The async operation error.

 ## License